-2. You do not certify your TIN when required (see the Part II instructions on page 3 for details),
+2. You do not certify your TIN when required (see the instructions for Part II for details),

-3. The IRS tells the requester that you furnished an incorrect TIN.
+3. The IRS tells the requester that you furnished an incorrect TIN,

 4. The IRS tells you that you are subject to backup withholding because you did not report all your interest and dividends on your tax return (for reportable interest and dividends only), or